TYRONEMICHAEL/ddwebsite/README.md

 ##### TODO

 * Page must initialise with a loader till all content has been downloaded and only then present user with the site.
-* Must be available to work offline through use off Appcache with indication to user when it is ready to go offline as well as when a new version is available with option to load the new version.
 * Must have appropriate add to home screen preparation for mobile devices